 Dexter's Laboratory makes me smile just thinking about it.
 Anyone else love this inventive, clever show?
 Especially the "Justice Friends" cartoon.

 The Justice League episode "Comfort and Joy" makes me smile.
 Especially Ma and Pa Kent greeting their son's guest, the Martian Manhunter.
 "Oh, we're used to aliens around here."
 And Superman trying to use his X-ray vision to see through the wrapping paper.
 Love it.
+To say nothing of Flash's interactions with the Ultra-Humanite, including Flash getting his foe a Christmas Tree for his cell when he returns to prison.

 The episode "Flash and Substance".
 A fun, lighthearted episode with wonderful dialogue.
 And Mark Hamill as the Trickster.
 And great character interplay.
 A fan favorite, and for good reason.